Restore Passwords To Recover Admin User Rights in Jira Server and Data Center

 If you're unable to log in to Jira as an administrator (for example, you've lost the administrator password) you can start Jira in recovery mode to recover your admin user rights.

-If you know the admin username, and it has a valid email address, you can reset the password using the forgot password link on the log in screen.
+If you know the admin username and it has a valid email address, you can reset the password using the "forgot password" link on the login screen.
 We'll send a link to your admin email account to reset your password.

 On this page: